Ronald Neal Gentry

 Ron grew up attending West Morris Street Free Methodist Church, cherishing time with his cousin, Bradly Black, and his beloved Aunt Phyllis and Uncle Joe.
 In 1970, he proudly enlisted in the Army National Guard.
 Following his military service, he built a long and successful career in management within the international freight forwarding industry.

-Ron was married to Elaine Cavanaugh for 16 years and to Maria De Carmo for 20 years.
-He was a devoted and loving father to his five daughters: Michelle Brownewell Pamela Gentry, Aline Monteiro, Lisa Gentry, and Megan Workman His greatest joy was his family, and he poured his time, resources, and love into them.
+Ron was married to Elaine Cavanaugh for 16 years and to Maria Ferreira Lima for 11 years.
+He was a devoted and loving father to his five daughters: Michelle Brownewell, Pamela Gentry, Aline Monteiro, Lisa Gentry, and Megan Workman.
+His greatest joy was his family, and he poured his time, resources, and love into them.

-He is survived by 17 grandchildren — David, Robert, Aiden, Adrian, Derek Jr., Julius, Mahliya, Ardae, Romeo, Shanell, Thomas, Benjamin (Ben), Ronnie (Hart), Nash, Sullivan, Lettie, and Colsen — and four great-grandchildren: Leo, Phoenix, Oakley, and Deliah, with another, Esme, soon to arrive.
+He is survived by 17 grandchildren — David, Robert, Aiden, Adrian, Derek Jr., Juliues, Mahliya, Ardae, Romeo, Shanell, Thomas, Benjamin, Ronnie (Hart), Nash, Sullivan, Lettie, and Colsen — and four great-grandchildren: Leo, Phoenix, Oakley, and Delilah, with another, Esme, soon to arrive.

 Ron will be remembered for his giving spirit, compassion, selflessness, and unwavering dedication to his loved ones.
 He was blessed with wonderful Christian parents and a loving family who prayed for his salvation for over 50 years, Ron accepted Jesus Christ as his Savior and was baptized in January 2025.
 He was not a perfect man, but his actions and values often reflected the love of Jesus and with this decision he accepted the gift of eternal life for himself.